 Employment at the University of Michigan

-Since 2004, I have been on faculty in the Department of Linguistics at the University of Michigan, where I am currently an Associate Professor of Linguistics, and Associate Director of the African Studies Center, and Senior Advisor for Africa to Provost.
+Since 2004, I have been on faculty in the Department of Linguistics at the University of Michigan, where I am currently a Professor of Linguistics, and Director of the African Studies Center, and Senior Advisor for Africa to Provost.

 My dissertation research as well as my research for roughly the first decade post-PhD focused on phonological variation, and on how constraint-based models of phonological grammar (Optimality Theory and Harmonic Grammar) can be extended to account for variable phenomena.
 A particular focus of this research is on how grammatical and non-grammatical factors that contribute to variation can be combined into a single integrated model of phonological competence.